HarshadRanganathan/spring-boot-example/README.md

 When you run maven build, the contract test class will be created in `generated-test-sources` folder and the stubs in `target/stubs` folder.

 `mvn package` will generate the `stubs` jar which can be deployed to any repository.

+## Spring Security

+Some actuator endpoints are secured with IP address restriction.

+Accessing http://localhost:8080/actuator/config will fail with `Access Denied` error whereas http://localhost:8080/actuator/config will return response.